xenocrat/chyrp-markdown/README.md

 Adding inline elements is different from block elements as they are parsed using markers in the text.
 An inline element is identified by a marker that marks the beginning of an inline element (e.g. `[` will mark a possible beginning of a link or `` ` `` will mark inline code).

 Parsing methods for inline elements are also protected and identified by the prefix `parse`.
-Additionally a mathcing method `Markers` is needed to register the parse function for one or multiple markers.
-E.g. `parseEscape` and `parseEscapeMarkers`.
+Additionally a matching method name suffixed with `Markers` is needed to register the parse function for one or multiple markers.
+E.g. `parseEscape()` and `parseEscapeMarkers()`.
 The method will then be called when a marker is found in the text.
 As an argument it takes the text starting at the position of the marker.
-The parser method will return an array containing the element of the abstract sytnax tree and an offset of text it has parsed from the input markdown.
-All text up to this offset will be removed from the markdown before the next marker will be searched.
+The parser method will return an array containing the element of the abstract sytnax tree and an offset of text it has parsed from the input Markdown.
+All text up to this offset will be removed from the Markdown before the next marker will be searched.

 ### Composing your own Markdown flavor

-This markdown library is composed of traits so it is very easy to create your own markdown flavor by adding and/or removing the single feature traits.
+This Markdown library is composed of traits so it is very easy to create your own Markdown flavor by adding and/or removing the single feature traits.

 Designing your Markdown flavor consists of four steps:

-1. Select a base class to extend
+1. Select a base class to extend;
-2. Select language feature traits
+2. Select language feature traits;
-3. Define escapeable characters
+3. Define escapeable characters;
-4. Optionally add custom rendering behavior
+4. Optionally add custom rendering behavior.

 #### Select a base class

 If you want to extend from a flavor and only add features you can use one of the existing classes (`Markdown`, `GithubMarkdown` or `ChyrpMarkdown`) as your base class.

-If you want to define a subset of the markdown language, i.e. remove some of the features, you have to extend your class from `Parser`.
+If you want to define a subset of the Markdown language, i.e. remove some of the features, you have to extend your class from `Parser`.

 #### Select language feature traits

 In general, just adding traits with `use` is enough, however there is a conflict for parsing of the `<` character.
 This could either be a link/email enclosed in `<` and `>` or an inline HTML tag.
 In order to resolve this conflict when adding the `LinkTrait`, you need to hide the `parseInlineHtml` method of the `HtmlTrait`.

-If you use any trait that uses the `$html5` property to adjust its output you also need to define this property in your flavor.
+If you use any trait that references the `$html5` property to adjust its output you also need to define this property in your flavor.

 If you use the link trait or footnote trait it may be useful to implement `prepare()` to reset references before parsing to ensure you get a reusable object.